Last Updated on by

 Think you cannot integrate ALL social media platforms on your site?
 Well, you don’t have to!
 Your website mobile experience can simply make use of an API to link the user’s preferred social media channel to your mobile site.
 Also incentivizing the user for going social (just like American Express) can be a good way to get more visibility for your brand presence.

-You can also enlist the help of experts to scrape product data and provide personalized recommendations.
+You can also enlist the help of experts to crawl product data and provide personalized recommendations.
 Such customized listings will help delight the users and immediately provide them the impetus to share positive reviews about your brand or purchase from the website on their social network – a sure way to increase conversions.